Effective July 25, 2013

 (7) Each published paper or article in the licensee's area of professional practice – 5 PDH's

-(8) Active participation in a professional and technical society. (maximum of 4 PDH's per biennial renewal period) – 2 PDH's
+(8) Active participation in a professional and technical society or association. (maximum of 4 PDH's per biennial renewal period) – 2 PDH's

 (9) Each patent. – 10 PDH's

 (10) Active participation serving on standards or code commissions (maximum of 8 PDH's per biennial renewal period)